Birkirkara winners of AME Cupby Ayrton Galea - 5th August 2012

 The full time whistle found Birkirkara beating Sliema Wanderers and winning the first edition of the AME Cup.

-BIRKIRKARA: Reuben Gauci, Ryan Scicluna, Nikola Vukanac, Alejandro Mendoza, Ryan Camenzuli, Rowen Muscat, Gareth Sciberras, Paul Fenech (80' Zoran Vuckovic), Shola Shodiya (80' Jean Pierre Mifsud Triganza), Jhonnattann Da Conceicao (85' Rodrigo Pereira), Joselito Dos Reis (90' Fabian Zammit).
+BIRKIRKARA: Reuben Gauci, Ryan Scicluna, Nikola Vukanac, Alejandro Mendoza, Ryan Camenzuli, Rowen Muscat, Gareth Sciberras, Paul Fenech (80' Zoran Vuckovic), Shola Shodiya (80' Jean Pierre Mifsud Triganza), Jhonnattann Benites (85' Rodrigo Pereira), Joselito Dos Reis (90' Fabian Zammit).

 SLIEMA WANDERERS: Henry Bonello, Luca Martinelli, Clifford Gatt Baldacchino (80' Josef Mifsud), Branislav Timotic, John Mintoff, Mark Scerri, Matias Muccardi, Alex Muscat, Diego Ortega (87' Pablo Eduardo Gonzalez), Ivan Woods (82' Glenn Zammit), Omar El Ghaouti (73' Beppe Muscat).